-This Berry Turmeric Smoothie tastes richly fruity thanks to a medley of berries, bewitchingly bright and warm thanks to the healing spices, and satisfyingly rich and creamy.
+This turmeric tastes richly fruity thanks to a medley of berries, bewitchingly bright and warm thanks to the healing spices, and satisfyingly rich and creamy.

 I started playing around with cold fighting smoothie recipes back when I shared this Strawberry Kiwi Smoothie.

-Berry Turmeric Smoothie Ingredients:
+Turmeric Smoothie Ingredients